PPorras/portfolio/README.md

 ```

 ## 🛠 Technologies Used
-- **Python** (requests, sqlite3, argparse)
+- **Python** (requests, sqlite3, argparse, os)
 - **SQLite** for data storage
 - **JPL Horizons API** for ephemeris acquisition

 ## 📌 Next Steps
 ✅ Fetch ephemerides data from the API ✔️
+✅ Store data in SQLite with automatic folder creation ✔️
 ✅ Display data in the terminal with CLI arguments ✔️
-🔲 Store data in SQLite
 🔲 Advanced SQL queries
 🔲 Data visualization with plots

 ---

 ## 📜 License
-This project is open-source under the MIT license.
+This project is open-source.

 ## 📬 Contact
-For questions or suggestions, contact me at [your email or GitHub].
+For questions or suggestions, contact me at PPorras.